 How do you go from resignation to passion?
 You have to have something to live for.
 You have to believe that there is something worth living for.
 You must be drawn by a vision that expresses your highest calling.
 You believe that you are the creator of your life and that the field of life itself is personally seeking your partnership for co-creative endeavors that need your assistance to manifest.

 But, you say, I don’t have anything to live for.
 I don’t have anything to look forward to.
 I’ve explored my interests and taken them as far as I can, given current circumstances and resources.
 I’ve looked around, and I really don’t see anything that compelling anymore.
 Been there, done that.
 All right, then.
 Now it’s time to take a new approach.
 But first you need to find your power so that you can revive your passion.

 Let us begin here: from where you sit, what would you say you have too much of?
 What do you have too little of?
 What would you enjoy having more of?
 What would you like to have less of, or be rid of altogether?

 What skills and capacities do you need to cultivate in order to have more of what you desire?
-What disciplines will you need to exercise in order to eliminate excess?
+What disciplines do you need to support those skills and capaciies?